 That’s why I choose to use store-bought sauerkraut most of the time.
 If you can find one that you really like, then you can save a lot of time.

 » Looking for a pork roast recipe without the sauerkraut?
 We’ve got one of those!

 Pork & Sauerkraut can be made via any method you want, whether it be Instant Pot, Crockpot, Stovetop or Oven.
 The steps are the same for all methods.
 I like to use the Instant Pot because it’s a much faster method of cooking, and it magically turns out perfect every time.

 Whichever method you choose, the only thing that will change is the cooking time.

 The first step is to sear all sides of the pork roast.
 If you’re using the Instant Pot, you can do this easily with the Saute function, so you don’t have to use two pans.
 Otherwise you can sear the meat on the stove, then transfer to the pot or slow cooker.

-- 2 pound boneless pork roast (loin, shoulder or leg)
+- 2 lb boneless pork roast (shoulder or leg)